Medically Reviewed By

 - The median survival time for P/D patients was 23.7 months, versus 18 months for EPP patients.

-P/D also leads to less likelihood of postoperative complications.
-In one study, P/D patients had a lower 30-day mortality rate and fewer issues with heartbeat rate (arrhythmias).
+P/D also has less likelihood of postoperative complications.
+In one study, P/D patients had a lower 30-day mortality rate and fewer issues with irregular heart rhythms (arrhythmias).

 Stage 1 by Mesothelioma Staging Systems

-The TNM Staging System is the newest and most popular current system for pleural mesothelioma.
-It combines measuring the collective size of the tumors, lymph node involvement and metastasis.
+The TNM (Tumor, Node, Metastasis) System is the standard method of staging pleural mesothelioma.
+It measures the collective size of the tumors, lymph node involvement and metastatic disease.

-In the TNM System, stage 1 pleural mesothelioma shows the presence of cancer in the lining of the lungs, stomach or heart.
-The cancer is localized to one side of the body and has not metastasized to lymph nodes or other organs.
+In stage 1 pleural mesothelioma, the TNM system shows the presence of cancer contained within the lining of the lungs, abdomen or heart.
+The cancer is localized to one side of the body (for pleural mesothelioma) and has not metastasized, or spread, to lymph nodes or other organs.

-The TNM Staging System separates this stage into 1A and 1B.
-The difference between the two is how much tumors have spread within the pleura, the small cavity near the lungs.
+The TNM Staging System separates this stage 1 into sections: stage 1A and 1B.
+The difference between the two sub-stages is how much tumors have spread within the pleura, which is the small space between the pleura linings that surround the lungs.

-The Butchart Staging System is the original one for pleural mesothelioma.
-In this system, stage 1 pleural mesothelioma is localized in one small area of the pleura.
+The Butchart System, developed in 1976, is the original staging method for pleural mesothelioma.
+This system divides mesothelioma into four stages (1-4), based on how far the cancer has spread within the pleura and to other organs.
+In this system, stage 1 pleural mesothelioma is characterized by localized tumors in one small area of the pleura.

-The Brigham Staging System was developed at Brigham and Women’s Hospital in Boston.
-It focuses on whether surgery is an option for pleural mesothelioma patients.
+The Brigham Staging System was developed at Brigham and Women’s Hospital in Boston, Massachusetts.
+It focuses on whether surgery is a treatment option for people with pleural mesothelioma.
 Doctors explicitly look for lymph node involvement.
-In stage 1 pleural mesothelioma, the cancer can be removed surgically due to no lymph node involvement.
+In stage 1, pleural mesothelioma has not spread to the lymph nodes, allowing tumors to be removed surgically.

-The peritoneal cancer index (PCI) is the staging system for peritoneal mesothelioma.
-The system splits the abdominal cavity into 13 sections, each with a score ranging from 0 to 3.
-They are then totaled to a score between 0 and 39.
+The Peritoneal Cancer Index (PCI) is the system used for staging peritoneal mesothelioma.
+The staging system divides the abdominal cavity into 13 sections, each with a score ranging from 0 to 3.
+The sections are then added together to get a total score between 0 and 39.

 PCI scores from 0-10 for a peritoneal mesothelioma diagnosis are correlated to stage 1.
 If a patient has a PCI score no greater than 10, then their disease has not spread much.
-Surgery is the best treatment option.
+Surgery is often the first treatment option.

 Frequently Asked Questions About Stage 1 Mesothelioma